Harry Head: Drew Station Stagecoach Robbery

 On March 15, 1881, Head and three of his known Cowboy companions, Bill Leonard, Jim Crane, and Luther King, were set to rob a Wells Fargo stagecoach.
 The monetary gain, however, wasn't the only motive for robbing the stagecoach.
 Killing Bob Paul was reportedly a secondary objective.
 Paul had been sent out with the stagecoach to prevent robberies from occurring, riding shotgun.
-Two well-known local families during the time, the Clantons and the Earps, are rumored to have had an interest in trying to kill Paul.
+Two well-known local families during the time, the Clantons and the McLaurys are rumored to have had an interest in trying to kill Paul.

 The coach was carrying 26,000 dollars and eight passengers.
 Twelve miles from the stagecoach's final destination, Paul changed seats with the driver of the stagecoach, which temporarily brought the stagecoach to a halt.
 Shortly after the change of seats the stagecoach came to a part of the road that had a very steep grade.
 This was where Head and the others laid in ambush.
 In order to conceal their identities, the stagecoach robbers wore wigs and false beards.
 Crane fired at the guard’s seat, which was where Paul should have been sitting, but the driver, Budd Philpot, was killed instead.
 Philpot fell forward into the horses pulling the stagecoach, causing them to charge forward.
 By this time Paul had drawn his weapon and had started to return fire, and he wounded Leonard.
 During the gunfight, a passenger named Pete Roerig was killed.
 Paul gained control of the stagecoach and brought the rest of the passengers to safety.